 Who will be teaching me?

-You will be taught by well qualified and experienced tutors with expertise in the field of special needs, together with potential input from the Local Authority.
+You will be taught by well qualified and experienced tutors with expertise in the field of special needs.

 Excellent Teaching and Learning in Inclusive Learning Environments provides knowledge and understanding of the range of specific issues related to Special Educational Needs and Inclusion and will provide a broad conceptual base from which to develop outstanding practice as a SENCo.
 You will investigate, evaluate and reflect upon current educational attitudes and policies that will support efforts to develop highly effective practice in inclusive education.